korstiaan/drimple/README.md

 ### Using Composer

 Using `Composer` means enabling its autoloader.
-This can be done in 2 days:
+This can be done in 2 ways:

 * Require _autoload.php_ in _settings.php_ (recommended)